Union County, New Jersey: Government

-County Government
+County government

 Union County is governed by a nine-member Board of County Commissioners.
 The members are elected at-large in partisan elections to serve three-year terms on a staggered basis, with three seats coming up for election each year.
-The Board sets policies for the operation of the county.
+The board sets policies for the operation of the county.
 The Commissioners perform the county's legislative and executive functions.
 In their legislative role, they formulate and adopt a budget and set county policies and procedures.
 In their executive role, they oversee county spending and functioning.
 Many of the administrative duties are delegated by the Board of County Commissioners to the County Manager.
 Each of the commissioners serves on various committees and boards as a part of their duties.
 These include committees on Economic Development, Parks and Recreation, and Public Works and Policy.
-In addition, the Board oversees the county's Open Space Trust Fund.
+In addition, the board oversees the county's Open Space Trust Fund.
 Day-to-day operation of the county and its departments is supervised by an appointed County Manager, Edward Oatman.
 In 2016, freeholders were paid $30,692, while the Freeholder vice chairman received $31,732 and the Freeholder chairman had an annual salary of $32,773.
 The County Manager is Edward Oatman.
+No Republican has been elected to countywide office since 1995.

 Union County is governed by a Board of County Commissioners, whose nine members are elected at-large to three-year terms of office on a staggered basis with three seats coming up for election each year, with an appointed County Manager overseeing the day-to-day operations of the county.
 At an annual reorganization meeting held in the beginning of January, the board selects a Chair and Vice Chair from among its members.
-As of 2025, Union County's County Commissioners are (with terms for Chair and Vice-Chair ending every December 31st):
+As of 2025, Union County's County Commissioners are (with terms for Chair and Vice-Chair ending every December 31):

 Constitutional officers elected on a countywide basis are:

 Union County constitutes Vicinage 12 of the New Jersey Superior Court and is seated at the Union County Courthouse in Elizabeth, with additional facilities also located in Elizabeth; the Assignment Judge for Vicinage 12 is Karen M. Cassidy.
 Law enforcement at the county level includes the Union County Police Department, the Union County Sheriff's Office, and the Union County Prosecutor's Office.
 Union County's Acting Prosecutor is Michael A. Monahan.